gabokatta/unit/README.md

 # unit
-university tracker for the command line
+university tracker in your terminal